Exploration at the high-energy frontier: ATLAS Run~2 searches investigating the exotic jungle beyond the Standard Model: Introduction

+But besides these questions, is the structure evoked above even complete?
+Additional lepton- or quark-like states may exist; while adding additional chiral ones is heavily disfavoured, vector-like fermions can be more easily accommodated by existing constraints as their masses is not linked to the Higgs mechanism.
+An extensive search program targeting their production, either alone or in pairs, has been carried out.
+Particles carrying both baryon and lepton numbers, the leptoquarks, are also postulated by some BSM theories trying to explain the similarity between the lepton and quark sectors of the SM.
+Like the vector-like fermions, they can be singly or pair produced and their searches cover a broad set of final states.

+Similar considerations also apply to the gauge sector of the SM: while it describes well the known interactions, the set of gauge groups could be enlarged, predicting new vector bosons, like the \Zprime and the \Wprime, interacting with the SM particles.
+Depending on their masses and decays, resonant and non-resonant searches for such states can be conducted.
+The $Z$ boson decays have also been investigated to search for signs of charged-lepton flavour violation and searches for a \Zprime in the same final states have also been made.

+New gauge interactions, or interactions through the Higgs boson could also connect the SM particles to an entire sector of BSM that remains \enquote{dark}.
+These new particles would be hidden from the interactions of the SM and interact with it only through a heavy or feebly coupled mediator.
+This could lead to peculiar signatures of long-lived neutral particles.
+Such dark sector theories and others predicting weakly interacting massive stable particles can provide candidates to explain the nature of dark matter.
+The possibility of producing dark matter candidates at the LHC, through the mediators that would connect them to SM particles, has led to the development of a vibrant research activity covering many final states.
+Long-lived particles could also be electrically multi-charged, or highly ionizing particles such as magnetic monopoles could exist, leading to very exotic signatures that can be probed in ATLAS.

+Finally, various theories try to explain the smallness of the gravitational coupling compared to the electroweak scale as an artefact of extra dimensions.
+They can predict gravitons and quantum black holes which are also the focus of dedicated searches.

-After a section introducing the common methods and tools used in the analyses, this report covers each of the questions above in a dedicated section, showing how the ATLAS Collaboration analysed the \RunTwo data in its quest for answers.
-Besides these searches for exotic phenomena, searches for supersymmetry or additional Higgs bosons, as well as precision measurements of SM particles and their interactions, have also been pursued and are reviewed in other reports.
+Besides the searches for these exotic phenomena, searches for supersymmetry or additional Higgs bosons, as well as precision measurements of SM particles and their interactions, have also been pursued and are reviewed in other reports~\cite{SUSY-2023-10,HDBS-2023-15,HIGG-2023-11,STDM-2023-20,TOPQ-2023-19}.
+A similarly broad search and measurement program has also been pursued with the \RunTwo proton--proton collision data by the CMS Collaboration and is documented in other reports~\cite{CMS:2024bni,CMS:2024zqs,CMS-B2G-23-002,CMS-EXO-23-007,CMS-TOP-23-003,CMS:2024gzs}.